 I’m Thom Chiovoloni.
-Currently, I’m a Rust programmer at Ockam.
+Currently, I’m the Rust library lead at Ockam.
 I used to work at Mozilla, and also worked at Cloudflare for a brief period of time.
-I used to do gamedev, but I probably haven’t worked on anything you’ve heard of.
+I used to do gamedev, but I probably haven’t worked on any games you’ve heard of.

 I’ve been working in Rust full time for a while now, maintain a number of crates, some of which you might use.
 As a result, I’ve decided to opinion-dump into this blog when I find time.